-Suggested minimum and aspirational storage requirements for an attenuation SuDS scheme for the development footprint are set out below, with more detail provided in subsequent sections.
+Suggested minimum and aspirational storage requirements for an infiltration or attenuation SuDS scheme for the development footprint are set out below, with more detail provided in subsequent sections.
+Storage volumes may be reduced (but not below the minimum level) if the design incorporates off-Site discharge.